 Part of it is obvious: people are working from home and just generally staying home more, and their computing devices are indispensable.
 Still, it’s interesting that Mac and iPad did better in terms of sales increases than the iPhone did.
 Again, that’s in line with people upgrading or complementing work-from-home setups, but it’s still unusual for Apple.

 Good job, Tim Apple!
 Enjoy being yourself while you can!
 I have a feeling the government is going to start meddling in your little App Store at some point.

-Hit me up on Twitter to yell at me about typos or to talk about anything I’ve included here.
+Hit me up on Twitter to yell at me if you really think that will help.